bndtools/bnd/CONTRIBUTING.md

 We require at least Java 8.
 We use Gradle and Maven to build and the repo includes `gradlew` and `mvnw` at the necessary versions.

+Some more instructions how to get started with bndtools development in Eclipse can be found [here](https://bndtools.org/development.html).

 - `./gradlew :build` - Assembles and tests the Bnd Workspace projects.
 This must be run before building the Bnd Maven and Gradle plugins.
 - `./gradlew :gradle-plugins:build` - Assembles and tests the Bnd Gradle plugins.
 - `./mvnw install` - Assembles and tests the Bnd Maven plugins.